Mint PPI Claim

 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

-Many consumers may have been mis-sold PPI (Payment Protection Insurance) by Mint, PPI may have been added to a customer's policy by Mint, in some cases without their knowledge.
-Mint may have denied a credit application if PPI was refused by the customer.
+Many customers may have been mis-sold PPI (Payment Protection Insurance) by Mint, PPI may have been added to a customer's policy by Mint, in some cases without their knowledge.
+Mint may have refused a credit application if PPI was refused by the customer.

 Mint PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Mint.

-There are many examples of Mint mis-selling PPI, some consumers were not even made aware by Mint that PPI was added to their policy, and if the customer was made aware that PPI had been attached, they were not told by Mint that it was optional.
+There are many examples of Mint mis-selling PPI, some customers were not even made aware by Mint that PPI was added to their policy, and if the customer was made aware that PPI had been attached, they were not advised by Mint that it was optional.

 A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Mint, and this was not explained to you at the point of sale, then you would be due compensation from Mint.